 Located near the city of Naples, Marco Island is part of the Ten Thousand Islands chain, a network of islets off the coast of southwest Florida.
 The only developed islet, Marco Island is home to numerous luxury hotels and beachfront resorts.

-The unspoiled scenery and immaculate beaches of Marco Island are huge draws for tourists.
-As far as Florida Gulf coast beaches go, Marco Island offers some of the best, including Tigertail Beach.
+The unspoiled scenery and immaculate beaches of Marco Island are huge draws for tourists, with the island offering some of the finest stretches of sand on Florida’s Gulf Coast, including Tigertail Beach.

 Marco Island is also home to world-class golf facilities.
 If going to the beach isn’t your thing, practice your swing while basking in the sun’s rays.